Course of study

 Course of study in detail

 Students pursuing the Ph.D. take at least 33 graduate-level credits of course-work, of which at least 9 credits are at the 800-level (seminars) and 6 credits correspond to the Minor area of specialization (possibly in another department).
 These minimum requirements are usually fulfilled by formal classes and not by independent studies, although the latter may be used to supplement a student's program of study.
-Normally the student's first year is devoted primarily to the "core", foundational coursework in the department's three primary research areas: (i) theoretical linguistics (syntax, semantics, pragmatics, phonology), (ii) psycholinguistics/neurolinguistics/language acquisition, (iii) computational linguistics.
+Normally the student's first year is devoted primarily to the "core", foundational coursework in the department's three primary research areas: (i) phonology, syntax, semantics and pragmatics, (ii) psycholinguistics, neurolinguistics, and language acquisition, and (iii) computational linguistics.
 Within their first two years students must take at least 6 core courses, comprising at least two 2-semester core course sequences.
-At least one of these core course sequences must be in an area of theoretical linguistics.
+At least one of these core course sequences must be within area (i).
 The core courses are the 600-level LING courses and LING723 and LING773.
 The core sequences are above.

 In addition to satisfying (part of) the 9 credit requirement for seminars, the next two years are devoted to satisfying 6 credits (beyond any core courses) in the Minor, as approved by the Graduate Director.
 Some students choose to pursue the Certificate in Neuroscience and Cognitive Science, which may count as the minor area.

-By their fifth semester, students write a substantial paper (Ling 895), under the supervision of a faculty member.
+At the start of the fifth semester, students must form an "895 committee" of at least three faculty members, one or more of whom are the appointed supervisors.
+Then by the end of this semester, the student should have completed a substantial paper (Ling 895), under the direction of the supervisor(s), and in consultation with the rest of the committee.
 This paper enables students to demonstrate a capacity for productive research and to make an original contribution to the literature, often forming the basis for the dissertation research.
-It is submitted to an examining committee of at least three members, is defended publicly two weeks later, and must be approved by the committee after the defense.
+It is submitted to the committee, is defended publicly two weeks later, and must be approved by the committee after the defense.
 The student must then upload the completed 895 paper to the 895 folder in the department PDF locker, and inform the Graduate Director that this has been done.

 In addition, by their seventh semester students must also write a paper in their Minor area of specialization (or some other area that is not their major area).
 The paper must be prepared under the supervision of a member of the faculty.
 Once the paper is completed to the satisfaction of the supervising faculty member, it must be uploaded to the 896 folder in the department PDF locker, and the Minor Area Paper Approval presented to the Graduate Director.